nodekit-io/nodekit/README.md

 This is an early preview of the technology and is not intended for production use.

-(December 2015) Updated for Swift 2.0
+(December 2015) Updated for Swift 2.0.
+Master branch contains Node.js v0.12.x (working).
+Node.js V4.x branch available work in process.